The VAT Return

 - (Optional, but not recommended) Clear the check box to exclude VAT Late Claims.

-- Review the return.
-See how Xero populates the boxes on the VAT Return.
+- See how Xero populates the boxes on the VAT Return.

 You can choose to ask your accountant or bookkeeper to review the VAT Return before you publish in Xero, or file with HMRC.